opentok/accelerator-annotation-android/README.md

 # OpenTok Accelerator Annotations for Android<br/>Version 1.0.0-beta
 [![Build Status](https://travis-ci.com/opentok/accelerator-annotation-android.svg?token=CxoLD2TL8UCwsuAUJUsN&branch=master)](https://travis-ci.com/opentok/accelerator-annotation-android)

+The OpenTok Annotations Accelerator Pack provides functionality you can add to your OpenTok applications that enables users to have the ability to annotate on a local or remote screen.

 ## Quick start

 This section shows you how to use the OpenTok Accelerator Annotations.